41ntn0l13/zsh0ck.github.com/writeups/tryhackme/index.md

 ---
 title: "test"
-description: CTF (Capture The Flag) solutions and writeups explaining how the flag was actually capturesd.
-Self-improving and learning through live competition.
+description: "CTF (Capture The Flag) solutions and writeups explaining how the flag was actually capturesd.
+Self-improving and learning through live competition."
 ---

 <img src="/img/tryhackme.png">